 Pick up your books and go outside

 One may imagine the “Faculty of Letters” to be a place where students do nothing but read books.
 This assumption, however, is false.
-For studies within the Division of Psychology and Sociology, as an example, experiments and social surveys prove indispensable.
-Furthermore, a variety of fieldwork, such as archaeological excavations, is conducted by students in this Faculty.
-Some of this fieldwork includes overseas projects that are completely carried out independently.
-One such project was the Asian Agricultural Village Survey Project, whose participants were rewarded for their efforts spanning several years with a University of Tokyo President’s Award in 2004.
-As can be seen, students in the Faculty of Letters do, indeed, leave their offices and libraries to venture outside.
+For studies in the Division of Psychology and Sociology, as an example, experiments and social surveys prove indispensable.
+A variety of fieldwork, such as archaeological excavations and ethnography, is also conducted by students in this Faculty, sometimes even overseas.
+Students in the Faculty of Letters do, indeed, leave their offices and libraries to venture outside.
 Usually with their books, of course.

 Sense and Sensibility